kkuppens/GettingCleaningData/README.md

 3. Not all data available will be loaded into R.
 Namely the Inertial Signals information has been disregarded because none contains information related to the requested mean or standard deviation.
-4. Some functions to highlight
+4. Some functions to highlight.
-- gsub() to cleanup some of the header information.
+a) gsub() to cleanup some of the header information.
-- grep() to filter the data to the requested mean and std variables.
+b) grep() to filter the data to the requested mean and std variables.
-- The aggregate() function in combination with mean() and the dot notition (apply to all features).
+c) The aggregate() function in combination with mean() and the dot notition (apply to all features).
 5. For the second data set decided to first aggregate by subject and then by activity.
 In case it's prefered to aggregate first by activity and then by subject it's sufficient to change the order of activity and subject in the aggregate function like this aggregate(. ~ activity + subject,requested.data, mean)